 3.1 Beliefs and Practices of Kankanaeys of Mountain Province

-This section presents the cultural beliefs and practices of the Kankanaeys of Mountain Province
+This section presents the cultural beliefs and practices of the Kankanaeys of Mountain Province.

 The Kankanaeys of Mountain Province, akin to numerous other indigenous communities, exhibit a profound resilience and adaptability, utilising their ancestral knowledge and practices to sustain a nuanced equilibrium between their spiritual and material requirements.
 This complex web of beliefs and practices exemplifies the resilience of the Kankanaey people and their steadfast dedication to their cultural identity.